 "There is too little evidence to suggest that the council is providing an effective and shared strategy to improve the quality of education across the county.

-"This needs to be urgently addressed."'Much to do'
+"This needs to be urgently addressed."

 The inspections were carried out in November and December following concerns about the poor performance of secondary schools.

 Ofsted said five were put in special measures - the lowest ranking.

 These are Stainburn School, West Cumbria Learning Centre and Southfield Technology College in Workington, Walney School in Barrow and Richard Rose Morton Academy in Carlisle.